 What do Giraffes Eat?

 Giraffes are herbivores meaning they do not eat meat.
-Giraffes eat leaves and branches mostly from acacia, mimosa, and wild apricot trees.
+Giraffes use their long necks to get food from up in the trees.
+They eat leaves and twigs mostly from acacia, mimosa, and wild apricot trees.
 They can eat up to 140 pounds of food a day.
+A giraffe’s neck is very long but it isn’t long enough to reach water to drink as a result a giraffe must bend its front legs in order for it to reach water to drink.
+Luckily giraffes only need to drink every few days.

 Amazing Giraffe Facts for Kids

-Giraffes don’t need much sleep.
+Giraffes don’t sleep that long.
 On average they sleep only 5- 30 minutes a day!
+Giraffes spend most of their lives standing up, they usually sleep standing up, sometimes they will sit down.

 Giraffes can go longer than a camel without water.